PIANO LESSONS IN MONTREAL

 Cathryn is a classically trained pianist and flutist with 15+ years of practical and 5+ years of teaching experience.Cathryn studied piano at Algoma University and later attended the University of Western Ontario to study Classical Flute performance.

 Cathryn’s previous years of experience has led to her being able to effectively work with any student, while also engaging with the students and making fun lesson plans.

-Daniel teaches on Saturdays in Pointe-Claire and Thursdays in Cote- St-Luc.
+Cathryn teaches in Pointe-Claire and Côte St-Luc.

-Fidaa teaches on Mondays in Pointe-Claire.
+Fidaa teaches in Pointe-Claire.

 Grace is a classical mezzo-soprano and holds a Bachelor’s of Music from McGill University.
 Originally from Alaska, Grace grew up playing piano and singing opera arias and musical theatre songs.
 At university she sang in vocal quartets and choirs as well as performed opera roles such as Miles in Benjamin Britten’s The Turn of the Screw and Willie in Kurt Weill’s Street Scene.

 From when she first began lessons, at age 12, to now, music has always given Grace a means for exploring her own creativity, a sense of community, and a love for performing and learning.
 She now wishes to bring this experience to her students.

 Grace gives piano lessons from beginner to intermediate, as well as singing lessons in Montreal for all levels.
 She enjoys exploring all genres of music and specializes in Italian, German, and French songs as well as musical theatre.